PNNL-Comp-Mass-Spec/CRNT4SBML/docs/post_processing.rst

 Given the act of performing the numerical optimization and continuation routines can take a significant amount of time for highly complex networks, we will describe how to store the necessary information needed to simulate the ODEs.
-To complete this process one will need to install `dill <https://pypi.org/project/dill/>`_, a Python library that extends Python’s pickle module for serializing and de-serializing python objects.
+To complete this process one will need to install `dill <https://pypi.org/project/dill/>`_, a Python library that extends Python’s pickle module for serializing and de-serializing Python objects.
 A simple way to do this is by using pip:

 .. code-block:: console